leoh0/blog/content/post/2018-09-09-how-to-migrate-ceph-rbd-to-csi-ceph-rbd.md

 +++
-title = "How to Migrate Ceph RBD to CSI Ceph RBD" date = 2018-09-09T11:43:14+09:00 description = "CSI for Container Storage Interface not Crime Scene Investigation" categories = ["technology"]
+title = "How to Migrate Ceph RBD to CSI Ceph RBD in K8S" date = 2018-09-09T11:43:14+09:00 description = "CSI for Container Storage Interface not Crime Scene Investigation" categories = ["technology"]